U.S. crypto firm Harmony hit by $100 million heist

 Elliptic, which tracks publicly visible blockchain data, said the hackers stole a number of different cryptocurrencies from Harmony, including ether, Tether, and USD Coin, which they later swapped for ether using so-called decentralised exchanges.

 In March, hackers stole around $615 million worth of cryptocurrency from Ronin Bridge, used to transfer crypto in and out of the game Axie Infinity.
-The United States linked North Korean hackers to the theft, one of the ever.
+The United States linked North Korean hackers to the theft.

 ((Elizabeth.Howcroft@thomsonreuters.com; +44 02075427104;))